AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

     Dr. Gavin Wood; \href{https://cloudflare-ipfs.com/ipfs/QmbH4TzUB7izvuwidG598DNnk3Nmd1aWEyf8KLxeAkrvkK}{Polkadot Whitepaper, s2.2}
 }

-*Dapp-chains* are the method by which *Ultra Terminum* exceeds $O(c^2)$ scaling without using the method described in \autoref{sec:tiling}.
-To be clear: the $O(c^2)$ configuration of UT is compatible with that other method (and it is thus sufficient to reach $O(n)$ scalability).
+*Dapp-chains* are the method by which *Ultra Terminum* exceeds $O(c^2)$ scaling *without* using the method described in \autoref{sec:tiling}.
+To be clear: the $O(c^2)$ configuration of UT is compatible with that other method; dapp-chains are a *separate and independent* method of scaling.
 However, there are *decisive* reasons to introduce and use *dapp-chains*.
-Dapp-chains provide features that the $O(n)$ scaling configuration alone cannot provide.
+Dapp-chains provide features that the $O(n)$ scaling configuration alone cannot easily provide.
 Additionally, dapp-chains increase the simplex's scalability to $O(c^3)$ or $O(c^4)$.

-\defineTerm{Dapp-chain}{An \emph{application-specific} PoS blockchain that may have architecturally distinct state- and transaction-schemes (distinct from those schemes used in the simplex, and other dapp-chains)}
+\defineTerm{Dapp-chain}{An \emph{application-specific} child-chain that is secured via the parent-chain.
+Dapp-chains may have architecturally distinct state- and transaction-schemes (distinct from those schemes used in the simplex, and other dapp-chains)}

-The headers of dapp-chains are encoded as simplex-transactions, which means that techniques like *slashing* are first-class operations within the *hybrid PoW* context provided by the simplex.
-This solves the *nothing at stake* problem for dapp-chains, provided the necessary PoS primitives can be encoded in a simplex-transaction[^pos-prim-simplex].
+Dapp-chains are not restricted to any particular consensus method.
+They might use PoW, or PoS, or PoA, or something else.
+However, there \emph{are} some requirements that dapp-chains must meet.
+Dapp-chains have two defining characteristics: they share security with their parent-chain (via one-way PoR), and the simplex's root token can be moved from a simplex-chain to a dapp-chain and vice versa.
+To be clear: dapp-chains can have \emph{their own} token (and use that for mining rewards, etc), in addition to \emph{supporting} the simplex's root token.

+A simplex-chain \emph{must} validate the headers of its dapp-chains (similar to a light client).
+For some consensus methods that dapp-chains might choose (such as PoS), there might be special primitives that a host simplex-chain must support.
+However, only that host simplex-chain requires those primitives; other simplex-chains do not.

+Validating dapp-chain headers, on-chain, can be done via the following simple, clean, and extensible method: \emph{encode dapp-chain headers as simplex-level transactions}.
+This means that supporting new dapp-chain consensus methods is about as difficult as introducing new transaction types (or opcodes), and different simplex-chains have a great deal of freedom in choosing which dapp-chain consensus methods to support.

+\defineTerm{Header-transactions}{Dapp-chain headers that are encoded as simplex-level transactions; i.e., they are processed by a simplex-chain as a transaction, but they also function as the header for a dapp-chain block}

 Practically speaking, a simple input-output transaction system with scripting capabilities (like that of Bitcoin) can be created to facilitate the necessary primitives.
-Additionally, different simplex-chains can implement different scripting systems, effectively facilitating *any* practical PoS-esq consensus mechanism.
+Additionally, different simplex-chains can implement different scripting systems, effectively facilitating *any* practical consensus mechanism.
+There is not much (if any) overhead to using an input-output system like this: a header's parent hash is equivalent to a transaction input, the *output* can be omitted[^scriptpk], and other particulars of the header can be treated as an input script to the transaction[^scriptsig].

-\defineTerm{Header-transactions}{Dapp-chain headers that are encoded as simplex-level transactions; i.e., they are processed by a simplex-chain as a transaction, but they also function as the header for a dapp-chain block}
+[^scriptpk]: A header-transaction's output script can be generic (or templated) as it is the same for all header-transactions for that dapp-chain.
+In practice this can be as simple as a single opcode that validates that header.
+In Bitcoin, an output script is known as the `scriptPubKey`.

+[^scriptsig]: In Bitcoin, the input script to a transaction is called the `scriptSig`; see \url{https://en.bitcoin.it/wiki/Transaction}.

+#### Dapp-chain Security

+If the headers of dapp-chains are simplex-level transactions, what can we say about the security of dapp-chains?

+First, notice that there is no substantive difference between standalone headers and header-transactions.
+That means that *zero-confirmation* header-transactions are *exactly* as secure as a standalone counterparts (and at least as secure as zero-confirmation transactions).

+When a header-transaction is confirmed by the simplex, the corresponding dapp-chain can efficiently use one-way PoR to inherit the security (and security properties) of the host simplex-chain[^dc-por].
+Similar to mutual PoR, this can provide a *security context* where otherwise-insecure methods of consensus can be done securely.

+[^dc-por]: Note: PoW dapp-chains will have a much lower difficulty than the host simplex-chain.
+Although a simplex-chain could do mutual PoR with dapp-chains, this is unnecessary and inefficient -- provided that this difficulty asymmetry exists.
+Although there is no fundamental reason that PoW dapp-chains must have a much lower difficulty, we should take care to use incentive structures that lead to this sort of outcome.

+With regards to doublespends, one-way PoR means that the reflected chain is *at least* as difficult to attack as the reflecting chain (as we covered in \autoref{sec:por-step4}).
+Since the parent simplex-chain is as difficult to attack as the complete simplex, each dapp-chain must therefore *also* be that difficult to attack.

+Note that parent-chains (generally) need to record their child-chains' headers *anyway*, so one-way PoR in this situation -- where a simplex-chain reflects child dapp-chains -- effectively has zero overhead.

+The only major, generic concern for dapp-chains -- that I can see -- is \emph{preventing DoS attacks}.
+This is one reason to favor PoS (or PoA) dapp-chains over PoW dapp-chains.

+#### PoS Dapp-chains

+If the headers of dapp-chains are encoded as simplex-transactions, then techniques like *slashing* are first-class operations within the *hybrid PoW* context provided by the simplex.
+This solves the *nothing at stake* problem for PoS dapp-chains, provided the necessary PoS primitives can be encoded in a simplex-transaction[^pos-prim-simplex].

 [^pos-prim-simplex]: In practice, this is always possible via dedicated opcodes; though it's preferable to use a lower-level DSL with some *reach*, and ideally with meaningful *universality*.

-There are numerous practical benefits to using dapp-chains in this fashion.
-One benefit is: the abstraction interface that exists between simplex-chains and dapp-chains means that existing PoS blockchain schemes can be easily integrated.
-Existing PoW blockchain schemes can be integrated, too, though will likely require some additional work.
+The abstraction layer between simplex-chains and dapp-chains brings practical benefits, too.
+For example: existing (open-source) PoS blockchain schemes can be easily integrated as dapp-chains.
+Given that dapp-chains inherit security properties of their parent-chain (via one-way PoR), if such a dapp-chain's consensus method supports *other* features -- e.g., [finality guarantees](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) -- those features are *free*.

 The most likely method of integration has four components: modification of the headers, modification of existing slashing protocols, implementation of a two-way peg, and support for intra-simplex SPV proofs.
 For example: [OpenEthereum](https://github.com/openethereum/openethereum) could be integrated as a dapp-chain with the creation of a new [header format](https://github.com/openethereum/openethereum/blob/582bca385fedb1af682e989e5bcc6b3b2cf53028/crates/ethcore/types/src/header.rs), the creation or modification of a suitable [engine](https://github.com/openethereum/openethereum/blob/582bca385fedb1af682e989e5bcc6b3b2cf53028/crates/ethcore/src/engines/basic_authority.rs), and the implementation of suitable [builtins](https://github.com/openethereum/openethereum/blob/582bca385fedb1af682e989e5bcc6b3b2cf53028/crates/vm/builtin/src/lib.rs) that facilitate both the two-way peg and intra-simplex SPV proofs[^builtins-or-sc].
-Naturally, there are some other components that are necessary, they they're also common over many dapp-chain integrations, like a component to actually publish header-transactions to the simplex.
+Naturally, there are some other components that are necessary, but those components are common over many dapp-chain integrations, like a component to broadcast header-transactions.

 [^builtins-or-sc]: Note: instead of builtins, these requirements could be met via EVM/WASM smart contracts.

-If the headers of dapp-chains are simplex-level transactions, what can we say about the security of dapp-chains?
-Since dapp-chains will use some sort of PoS scheme, and there is no substantive difference between standalone headers and header-transactions.
-That means that *zero-confirmation* header-transactions are *precisely* as secure as their standalone counterparts -- by definition.
-This means that other features -- e.g., [finality guarantees](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf) -- are *free*.
-As these header-transactions are subsequently confirmed by the simplex, they inherit the typical security benefits that transactions gain from confirmation.
-Similar to reflection between PoW and PoS chains, dapp-chains also gain additional security benefits that would not normally be possible without the simplex.
+#### Future Dapp-chain Stuff (todo)

 \todo{finish below}